jessev14/Multiattack-5e/README.md

 See Technical Information for details regarding implementation for possible ideas on how to extend compatibility.

-## Limitations

-For rolls with formulas that contain more than one die type (e.g. 1d10 + 1d6), chat cards may not render completely accurately.
-This could be addressed, but the added complexity could make the module more susceptible to drastically breaking between updates.
-In addition, most damage formulas seem to only rely on one die type (e.g. 4d6).
-If there is significant desire for this feature, it can be added.

 ## Technical Information

 MA5e works by overriding these functions in an 'ready' hook callback: